wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/1-intro-common-data-service.md

-Whether you are building a Canvas App or Model-driven App, the Common Data Service is going to be the ideal data source.
+Whether you are building a canvas app or model-driven app, Common Data Service is going to be the ideal data source.
 Why?
 Because it is the foundational data source of the Power Platform.
 This means you will see the most functionality, the deepest integrations, the most features, and the best ease of use for any of the available data sources.
-From simple, web based data design to applying robust role based security the Common Data Source is an easy platform to get started designing your data structures and keeping them safe.
-Then with your data in place you have rich integration capabilities from Power Apps and the rest of the Power Platform.
-And by applying business rules you can trust your business integrity will be maintained no matter what tool you use to interact with the data.
+From simple web based data design to applying robust role based security, the Common Data Service is an easy platform to get started designing your data structures and keeping them safe.
+Then with your data in place, you have rich integration capabilities from Power Apps and the rest of the Power Platform.
+And by applying business rules, you can trust your business integrity will be maintained no matter what tool you use to interact with the data.

-Another great thing about utilizing the Common Data Service is that all of your data is stored in entities.
+Another great thing about utilizing Common Data Service is that all of your data is stored in entities.
 An entity is a set of records used to store data, similar to how a table stores data within a database.
 Common Data Service includes a base set of standard entities that cover